0xmayalabs/maya-docs/docs/ai-guides/training.md

 ## Integration

-You can hook Maya's SDK (in development) in your data collection workflows to track the provenance of data from source to subsequent processing steps like normalization, reduction & partitioning.
+You can integrate Maya’s SDK **(currently in development)** into your data collection & processing pipelines to ensure verifiability of final data from the source through subsequent processing steps such as normalization, reduction and sanitization.

+Steps for Integration:
+1.	**Install the SDK**: Add the Maya SDK to your data processing pipelines to enable cryptographic verifiability of final data.
+2.	**Initialize the SDK**: Configure the SDK with your project-specific settings to start tracking data modifications.
+3.	**Track Data Provenance**: Use the SDK to prove and store the provenance of data at each stage of your workflow.
+4.	**Verify Data Integrity**: Ensure the integrity of your data at any point in your workflow using the SDK’s verification features.

+Get in touch with the team for more details.

 Note: This page is in progress.